not-shoyo/Kannada-Digit-OCR/README.md

 ## Description

 A project that involves a program guessing the input image's digit and making a custom dataset for a lazy trained KNN Machine Learning Algorithm.
-Another python program is run to transform the input image dataset into MNIST format which is then used for the Machine Learning process.
+Another python program is run to convert the input image dataset into MNIST format which is then used for the Machine Learning process.